HIGHLIGHTS-Hong Kong on edge as anti-government protests grip city

 - 0103 GMT: RTHK says a petrol bomb was reportedly thrown onto the tracks of the East Rail Line near Hung Hom.
 Objects were also thrown onto other lines, while roadblocks were set up on other key routes.
 East rail services were suspended between Tai Wai and Tai Po Market stations

-- 0152 GMT: Hospital Authority says 128 people, including police, reported injured during public gatherings from Monday until 7.30 a.m. local time on Tuesday, comprising of 93 males and 35 females
+- 0152 GMT: Hospital Authority says 128 people, including police, reported being injured during public gatherings from Monday until 7.30 a.m. local time on Tuesday, comprising 93 males and 35 females